fdioDocs/vpp-docs/docs/reference/vppcontainers/twocontainers.rst

 Which should only show local0.

-Now, based on these names, we can setup the VPP host-interfaces.
+Based on these names, which are specific to my systems, we can setup the VPP host-interfaces:

 .. code-block:: shell